 - (1) Each box stands for a class.
 The arrow with a triangle at the head connecting them indicates that the class SalariedEmployee extends Employee i.e. a SalariedEmployee "isa" Employee. - (2) Each box has three compartments.
 The first contains the name of the class (and potentially certain other information about the class as we shall see later).
 The second contains the fields of the class (the instance and class variables).
 The third contains the methods. - (3) Each field and method is preceded by a visibility specifier.
-The possible specifiers are: - (a) + accessible to any object this corresponds to Java public - (b) - accessible only to objects of this class this corresponds to Java private - (c) # accessible only to objects of this class or its subclasses which corresponds to Java protected.
-Note that, in this example, name and ssn are not made protected - the subclass has access to them through public methods getName() and getSSN(). - (4) Each field has a type specifier, and each method has a return type specifier. - (5) Each method has type specifiers for its parameters (its signature).
-A subclass includes all the fields of its superclass (though they may not be accessible in the subclass if they are declared private).
-Thus, a SalariedEmployee object has four fields - name, ssn, and hourly rate (inherited from Employee) and annualSalary (defined in the class)
+The possible specifiers are: - (a) + accessible to any object this corresponds to Java public

-- b) In this case, each object that belongs to SalariedEmployee has an hourlyRate field, which is not meaningful. - c) What would be a better solution?
+- (b) - accessible only to objects of this class this corresponds to Java private - (c) # accessible only to objects of this class or its subclasses which corresponds to Java protected.
+Note that, in this example, name and ssn are not made protected the subclass has access to them through public methods getName() and getSSN(). - (4) Each field has a type specifier, and each method has a return type specifier. - (5) Each method has type specifiers for its parameters (its signature).A subclass includes all the fields of its superclass (though they may not be accessible in the subclass if they are declared private).
+Thus, a SalariedEmployee object has four fields name, ssn, and hourly rate (inherited from - b) In this case, each object that belongs to SalariedEmployee has an hourlyRate field, which is not meaningful.